flbuddymooreiv/pbp-helloworld/README.md

 ## TODO/Known Issues:

 * Replicate the model client-side for more sensible client behavior
-* Make the web interface asynchronous with uwsgi wait_fd_read
+* Make the web interface asynchronous with `uwsgi.wait_fd_read`
 * Make the database interface asynchronous/scale better:
     * Use fewer database connections and mux them similar to the way the browser muxes one connection for its notify channel to the server

 This configuration is most strongly tested on Debian 8.
 It is highly recommended that be the distribution to use.

 ## Design